Series of 6 Free Astronomy Workshops for 2017

 Below is a short video about Workshop #5~

 Free Astronomy Workshop wraps up June 14, 2017~

 Wrap-up Session, Prepping for Summer, Q&A

 The Free Astronomy Workshop Series has ended for 2017.
 The Rockwood Park Interpretation Centre was the setting for the 6th and final in the series on June 14th.
-We will be posting a summary of the Workshops when it is available.

 These free workshops covered information that you may not easily find anywhere else.
 The response from the public was gratifying.

 These Free Workshops were hosted by Paul Owen and the SJAC.
 You can still ask questions about anything you are curious about or need clarification.
 Contact the host, Paul Owen.